Unlock seamless workflows and faster delivery with our latest releases – get the details

 The anatomy of the image URL

-This article is a detailed rundown of all the options for transforming images with Sanity.
-You can find a general introduction to our image pipeline and tools here.
+This article provides a detailed rundown of all the options for transforming images with Sanity.
+A general introduction to our image pipeline and tools can be found here.

 https://cdn.sanity.io/images/zp7mbokg/production/G3i4emG6B8JnTmGoN0UjgAp8-300x450.jpg

-The image URLs can always be found in the asset-document referred to by an image, but you don't actually have to fetch this document as the asset document id contains all the information (and represents a stable, documented interface you can trust).
+The image URLs can always be found in the asset metadata document referred to in an asset reference.
+Still, you don't have to fetch this document as the asset document ID contains all the information and represents a stable, documented interface you can trust.

-The asset id corresponding the URLs above looks like this: "image-G3i4emG6B8JnTmGoN0UjgAp8-300x450-jpg".
-As you can see it provides the name, dimensions, and format.
-Given the project id and dataset name you have every piece you need to assemble the URLs without fetching the asset document:
+The asset ID corresponding the URLs above looks like this: "image-G3i4emG6B8JnTmGoN0UjgAp8-300x450-jpg".
+It provides the name, dimensions, and format.
+Given the project ID and dataset name, you have every piece you need to assemble the URLs without fetching the asset document:

 https://cdn.sanity.io/images/<project id>/<dataset name>/<asset name>-<original width>x<original height>.<original file format>

-So this represents the base URLs.
-If you fetch this you will be served the original asset.
-This wastes a lot of bandwidth as content managers should upload full resolution assets.
-The Sanity image pipeline therefore scales, crops and processes images on the fly for you based on the URL-parameters your provide.
-E.g. by appending ?h=200 to the base URLs you instruct Sanity to scale the image to be 200 pixels tall:
+This represents the base URLs.
+If you fetch this, you will be served the original asset.
+This potentially uses a lot of bandwidth as content managers should upload full-resolution assets.
+With the Sanity image pipeline, you can scale, crop, and process images on the fly for you based on URL parameters.
+E.g. by appending ?h=200 to the base URL, you instruct Sanity to scale the image to be 200 pixels tall:

 https://cdn.sanity.io/images/zp7mbokg/production/G3i4emG6B8JnTmGoN0UjgAp8-300x450.jpg?h=200